Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 We must do the same if we are to be about our God's business.
 God has laid the foundation.
 It is not in need of

 all our ambition, our name, our title, our position, our energy, our desires, our natural ability, our resources, our

-ingenuity, our purpose, plans, and strategies, and, most of all, our traditions, and anything else that is of our
+ingenuity, our purpose, plans, and strategies, and, most of all, our traditions, and anything that is of our old fallen

-abundantly sure that all we do, both collectively and individually, is based on the foundation of Christ.
+sure that all we do, both collectively and individually, is based on the foundation of Christ.
 We need to be sure that

-we are doing the will of God and that what we are doing is according to the character of Christ,
+we are doing the will of God and that what we are doing is according to the character of the Anointed Jesus,

 expressed by the fruit of the spirit and substantiated by the word of God.
 Is it of Christ, or is it of man?
 Are we

-with wood, hay, and straw (i.e., the materials and character of the flesh) (1 Corinthians 3:12)?
-Are we resting in
+wood, hay, and straw (i.e., the materials and character of the flesh) (1 Corinthians 3:12)?
+Are we resting in the Lord,

 To clarify the foundation, we need vision, something that seems to be so lacking in our day.
 Oh, the Lord's people